Single-layer framework of variational tensor network states: Results

 In Fig.~\ref{Fig:SSM-E1}, we focus on $J = 0.7$, and plot the obtained ground-state energy $E_g$ as a function of $D$.
 The variational feature remains pronounced, i.e., the energy systematically improves as $D$ becomes larger.
 When $D = 9$, we have $E_g = -0.3880225$.
-If we fit the data $E_g(1/D)$ and extrapolate to the large-$D$ limit, we obtain an estimation $E_g = -0.3885$ black dashed in Fig.~\ref{Fig:SSM-E1}(a)), which is consistent with the previous PEPS from finite systems \cite{WYL-PRL2024}.
+If we fit the data $E_g(1/D)$ and extrapolate to the large-$D$ limit, we obtain an estimate $E_g = -0.3885$ [black dashed line in Fig.~\ref{Fig:SSM-E1}(a)], which is consistent with the previous PEPS from finite systems \cite{WYL-PRL2024}.
 To make the result convincing, we analyze the energy for $D = 9$ with $\chi$ ranging from 90 to 140 in Fig.~\ref{Fig:SSM-E1}(b).
 It is clear that the energy has almost fully converged with a precision of about $10^{-6}$.

 Further analysis shows that the obtained ground state is an empty-plaquette VBS state, which is illustrated in Fig.~\ref{Fig:SSM}(c).
-To show this, firstly we introduce an order parameter $M_p$ defined in the following
+To show this, first we introduce an order parameter $M_p$ defined as